mircealungu/mircea/thoughtstream.md

 Orthodox Easter today.

-The story at the heart of christianity is one of hope.
-The story of Christ says that, not even after death, one should give up hope.
-Hope is greater than even death.
+The ultimate message of christianity is one of hope.
+The story of Christ says that, not even after death one should give up hope.
+Hope is greater than death.

 And love is greater than hope.
 The arithmetic of christianity :)